-For some habitats and species, it is necessary to designate additional protected areas to complete the network, improve connectivity between sites and ultimately to improve their status.
+For some habitats and species additional areas and/for improve connectivity between sitesmay need to be reviewed.
 This could be one suitable measure to strengthen the protection of reefs (1170) and Boreal Baltic narrow inlets (1650).

 Prioritization of measures to be implemented during the next MFF period